UlviSuleymanov/simple-media-player./README.md

-##Simple-media-player.
-##Simple media player created with using native JavaScript.
+#Simple media player created with using native JS.